Phase 2 Announcement

 - May I schedule a portrait session or do a video shoot?

 Because of our restricted access, we are not scheduling portrait sessions in the Gardens at this time.
+Read more about our portrait policies and reservation process here.
 Video shoots at Duke Gardens must always be proposed and arranged in advance and require special permission from the Gardens and the university.
-Please email firstname.lastname@example.org further information.
+Please email firstname.lastname@example.org for further information about video requests.

 - May I fly a drone?